 Book 3: Punching Draco

 In the book: Hermione, totally stressed out, encounters Draco who jokes about Buckbeak’s execution.
-Enraged, she punches him in the face.
+Enraged, she slaps him in the face.

-In the movie: The scene mostly plays out the same, but the circumstances are a little bit different.
+In the movie: The scene mostly plays out the same, though a punch is naturally way more violent than a slap and the circumstances are a little bit different.
 For one, that Hermione has simply reached her breaking point isn’t that clear in the movie due to it spending less time on the fight she and Ron have.
 And two, in the movie it seems like Ron and Harry are impressed with Hermione because she has such a good punch.
 In the book though they are mostly stunned that Hermione is suddenly breaking rules left and right and somewhat impressed by that, not by her ability for violence.

 Why I like the scene: I have ranted a couple of times already about movies and TV-show using woman slapping men as some sort of shorthand to show how badass they are.
 In this case, though, it works for a couple of reasons, especially in the book.
 For one, because Hermione has ample reason to be angry with Draco, after the way he treated her for three years.
 Her punching him is more or less what we all would like to do to the bullies in our life, and the satisfaction connected with the scene is less about her being a female character who stands up to a male one, and more about standing up to a bully.
 Two, Hermione and Draco are not in some sort of relationship and (despite what some really awful fanfictions claim) he is certainly not impressed by her actions.
 Three, Hermione herself is in a very peculiar emotional state from the get go.
 Four, at least in the book her actions are not portrayed as the okay thing to do, more as something which she shouldn’t have done but is impressive nevertheless because nobody expected it of her.